Top Green MBA Programs for Environmentalists (2021)

 Instead, Volkswagen’s scandal blew up primarily because of an environmental sustainability issue.
 VW had intentionally programmed diesel engines with software that would only activate emission control systems during lab tests, but never during driving.
 Volkswagen deployed this software in about 11 million cars worldwide.
 Each car had been emitting roughly forty times the pollutants detected during lab testing.

 The consequences suffered by Volkswagen were indeed staggering.
 The stock price fell by about a third immediately following news that regulators around the globe had launched investigations.
 Sales plummeted by 25 percent in the United States.
-And as of March 2020, VW had already paid $25 billion in fines, criminal penalties, and costs.
+And as of March 2021, VW had already paid over $34 billion in fines, criminal penalties, and costs.
 One executive received a seven-year prison sentence in the United States.

 The devastating effects of climate change on the environment have been well-documented.
 Besides warmer temperatures, they include melting glaciers, rising coastal sea levels, droughts, and changes in ecosystems that can diminish agricultural supplies.
 At a time when many policymakers around the world are so alarmed about these effects, many suggested that Volkswagen got off easy compared to the consequences they argue that the firm and its leadership should have suffered, especially from European regulators and courts.